adamwulf/app-launch-guide/README.md

 ## Collect Your Ideas

-The most valuable advice I recieved from traction: brainstorm ideas to market my app in every channel I could imagine.
+The most valuable advice I recieved from Traction: brainstorm ideas to market my app in every channel I could imagine.
 The book walks through 19 different marketing channels, everything from content marketing, to paid ads, to an outside sales team.

 As you read through Traction, setup a simple spreadsheet and collect _all_ of your marketing ideas for each channel.